Is Daisen Nakanohara snowsure?

 | April | 2 cm | 0.5 days |

-The average snowfall forecast during week 3 of April for Daisen Nakanohara is 0 cm.
-There are typically 0.2 snowy days during this week.Daisen Nakanohara prevailing weather and snow conditions during the third week of April at the middle elevation of the ski area at 925m, based on historical averages over the last 16 years: At this time of year the expected freezing level (2680m) is well above the mid altitude of Daisen Nakanohara.
-Snow falls on just one day every 5 years in Daisen Nakanohara in the middle of April but in a typical year there are a couple of wet days during this week of April.
+The average snowfall forecast during week 1 of May for Daisen Nakanohara is 0 cm.
+There are typically 0.1 snowy days during this week.Daisen Nakanohara normal weather and snow conditions during the first week of May at the middle elevation of the ski area at 925m, based on historical averages over the last 15 years: At this time of year the usual freezing level (3089m) is far above the middle elevation of Daisen Nakanohara.
+Snow falls on just one day every 14 years in Daisen Nakanohara at the start of May but in a typical year there are a couple of wet days during this week of May.
 In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
-Temperatures averaging above freezing both night and day in Daisen Nakanohara during week three of April with average maximum temperature 9.6°C and minimum temperature 8.2°C at the mid altitude.
-Expect the sun to shine on three out of seven days.
-Mostly light winds (average 19km/h) are unlikely to affect ski lifts but the historical norm is for the mean wind to reach 30km/h one day in this week.
-Sunny, calm and below freezing ideal weather days that follow fresh snowfall (bluebird powder days) are not expected this week but powder days that don't have cold, sunny and calm weather are more common, on average one year in 14..
+Usual temperatures are well above freezing both night and day at the middle elevation in Daisen Nakanohara during week one of May with the average afternoon temperature 12.2°C and the minimum temperature 10.9°C. Expect the sun to shine on three out of seven days.
+Mostly light winds (average 20km/h) but the historical norm is for the mean wind to reach 30km/h one day in this week.

 Snow History: Compare Resorts